Gabriel Moreno Preview, Player Props: Diamondbacks vs. Astros

-Gabriel Moreno -- with a slugging percentage of .303 in his past 10 games (including zero home runs) -- will be in action for the Arizona Diamondbacks against the Houston Astros, with J.P.
-France on the hill, on September 29 at 9:40 PM ET.
+Gabriel Moreno -- with a slugging percentage of .303 in his past 10 games (including zero home runs) -- will be in action for the Arizona Diamondbacks versus the Houston Astros, with Justin Verlander on the mound, on September 30 at 8:10 PM ET.

-He had a hitless showing in his previous game (0-for-2) against the White Sox.
+In his last game he had a one-hit performance (1-for-4) against the Astros.

 Sportsbook Promo Codes